jacobwood27/JWood/projects/gpt_ads/index.md

 Something peculiar has started happening in my chats with GPT-4 - it now includes advertisements in its answers!

 Yesterday I found myself wanting to analyze some NMEA sentences from my partner’s smartwatch data, and [asked GPT-4 to help me](https://chat.openai.com/share/b1afc2cd-973e-4cb2-84a6-608afbe49fea).
-Along with a detailed answer, GPT-4 appended something peculiar, a written advertisement for three different GPS receiver brands:
+Along with a detailed answer, GPT-4 appended something peculiar, a written advertisement for three different GPS systems:

 @@im-100